shivammathur/setup-php/README.md

 > Enable Just-in-time(JIT) on PHP 8.0 and PHP 8.1.

 - To enable JIT, enable `opcache` in cli mode by setting `opcache.enable_cli=1`.
+- JIT conflicts with `Xdebug`, `PCOV`, and any other extension which overrides `zend_execute_ex` function, so set `coverage: none` and remove those extensions if added.
 - By default, `opcache.jit=1235` and `opcache.jit_buffer_size=256M` are set which can be changed using `ini-values` input.
 - For detailed information about JIT related directives refer to the [`official PHP documentation`](https://www.php.net/manual/en/opcache.configuration.php#ini.opcache.jit "opcache.jit documentation").